Skip to content

 What data formats are supported?

-Anything that can be loaded into pandas or polars: - CSV, Parquet, JSON, Excel - SQL databases (via pandas read_sql) - APIs (via pandas read_json)
+Anything that can be loaded into pandas or polars: CSV, Parquet, JSON, Excel, SQL databases.
+Load into a DataFrame first, then pass it to profile().

 report = profile(df)